-Vanda Pharmaceuticals Inc. (we, our, or Vanda) is a biopharmaceutical company focused on the development and commercialization of products for the treatment of central nervous system disorders.
-We commenced operations in 2003 and our product portfolio includes:
+Vanda Pharmaceuticals Inc. (we, Vanda or the Company) is a biopharmaceutical company focused on the development and commercialization of products for the treatment of central nervous system disorders.
+Vanda commenced its operations in 2003 and our product portfolio includes:

-- HETLIOZ® (tasimelteon), a product for the treatment of Non-24-Hour Sleep-Wake Disorder (Non-24), which was approved by the U.S. Food and Drug Administration (FDA) in January 2014 and launched commercially in the U.S. in April 2014.
+- HETLIOZ® (tasimelteon), a product for the treatment of Non-24-Hour Sleep-Wake Disorder (Non-24), was approved by the U.S. Food and Drug Administration (FDA) in January 2014 and launched commercially in the U.S. in April 2014.
 In July 2015, the European Commission (EC) granted centralized marketing authorization with unified labeling for HETLIOZ® for the treatment of Non-24 in totally blind adults.
-This authorization is valid in the 28 countries that are members of the European Union (EU), as well as European Economic Area members Iceland, Liechtenstein and Norway.
-HETLIOZ® has potential utility in a number of circadian rhythm disorders. - Fanapt® (iloperidone), a product for the treatment of schizophrenia, the oral formulation of which was being marketed and sold in the U.S. by Novartis Pharma AG (Novartis) until December 31, 2014.
+This authorization is valid in the 28 countries that are members of the European Union, as well as European Economic Area members Iceland, Liechtenstein and Norway.
+HETLIOZ® has potential utility in a number of other circadian rhythm disorders and is presently in clinical development for the treatment of Jet Lag Disorder and Smith-Magenis Syndrome (SMS). - Fanapt® (iloperidone), a product for the treatment of schizophrenia, the oral formulation of which was being marketed and sold in the U.S. by Novartis Pharma AG (Novartis) until December 31, 2014.
 On December 31, 2014, Novartis transferred all the U.S. and Canadian commercial rights to the Fanapt® franchise to us.
-See Settlement Agreement with Novartis footnote to the condensed consolidated financial statements included in Part I of in this quarterly report on Form 10-Q for additional information.
-We expect to file for European regulatory approval of oral Fanapt® in the second half of 2015.
+See Note 3, Settlement Agreement with Novartis, to the consolidated financial statements included in Part II of this annual report on Form 10-K for additional information.
+In September 2015, the FDA accepted for review a supplemental New Drug Application (sNDA) for Fanapt® for the maintenance treatment of schizophrenia in adults.
+In December 2015, we refiled with the European Medicines Agency (EMA) a Marketing Authorization Application (MAA) for Fanaptum® oral.
 Additionally, our distribution partners launched Fanapt® in Israel and Mexico in 2014. - Tradipitant (VLY-686), a small molecule neurokinin-1 receptor (NK-1R) antagonist, which is presently in clinical development for the treatment of chronic pruritus in atopic dermatitis. - Trichostatin A, a small molecule histone deacetylase (HDAC) inhibitor. - AQW051, a Phase II alpha-7 nicotinic acetylcholine receptor partial agonist.